fac-graduate-programme/start-here/documentation/our-agile-process.md

 Our single source of truth will be in github projects.

 We will have daily standup log, that is an online issue in the project repo.
-Also remate calls twice a week at least but more if needed.
+Also remote calls twice a week at least, but more if needed.

 Four roles:
 - Scrum master